Frequently Asked Questions

 Q21.
 How soon would I get a unit?

 A21.
 There is a process to be followed when applying for occupancy at Heatherlie.
-You would have to fill in an application and then we ask for a medical to be completed by your GP to ascertain if you are independent enough to be able to live at Heatherlie.
+You will initially be required to fill in an ‘Expression of Interest’ form.
+When a unit becomes available you will be Asked to formally apply by completing an application form.
+We then we ask for a medical to be completed by your GP to ascertain if you are independent enough to be able to live at Heatherlie.
 The last process is an informal meeting with you &/or your family, to meet with a representative of the Heatherlie House Management Committee.
 This determines that you fully understand the workings of Heatherlie and that your family understands what you are undertaking in your move to Heatherlie.
-After all this is completed Heatherlie will offer you the next available unit.
+After all this is completed Heatherlie will then make you an official offer of the next available unit.
 You may accept or decline this offer without prejudice in receiving another offer on the next available unit.

 Q22.
 Can I smoke in my unit?